This piece originally ran on The First Round Review published by First Round Capital.

 Lululemon missed a huge opportunity to apologize when it shipped a batch of, um, overly-sheer yoga pants.
-The faux pas was made oh, so much worse when founder Chip Wilson suggested that his customers’ fat thighs were to blame for the problem.
+The faux pas was made oh, so much worse when founder Chip Wilson suggested that his .
 Pouring insult on injury made sure that the company’s eventual apology fell on deaf ears.
 The incident prompted a disastrous quarter for the company and Wilson’s resignation.

 In practice: While some accused her of being slow on the uptake, Marissa Mayer seized the opportunity to humanize Yahoo’s brand and demonstrate leadership while offering a clear, sincere apology for last month’s widespread email outage.
 She empathized with people and the problems the outage caused and took responsibility without making excuses.
 She even offered insight into the problem itself that anyone could identify with: “Unfortunately, the outage was much more complex than it seemed at first…” Hearing these few words, most people can think of a time when something similar happened to them.
 That’s where empathy begins.
 And only then can you recover.